SECTION THREE: Classical Health Savings Accounts: Many Surprises

 Right Angle Club: 2016

 Let's put it this way: If you had an IRA or 401(k) but not a Health Savings Account how would you justify it?
 The HSA gives a double tax exemption for health services, but you are no worse off if you remain healthy.
-Of course you are better off with an HRSA.
-Of course, that may change, but then the oceans might some day pour over Chicago.Most of the arguments for having an HSA rather than a 401(k) boil down to saying they are the same thing, but HSA gives you some health options in addition, so why not have them.
+Of course, you are better off with an HRSA.
+Of course, that may change, but then the oceans might someday pour over Chicago.Most of the arguments for having an HSA rather than a 401(k) boil down to saying they are the same thing, but HSA gives you some healthy options in addition, so why not have them.
 However, it is possible that your employer has selected a poor 401(k) vendor, one who adds unnecessary fees and requires investments which themselves have poor performance because they are loaded with more fees.
 So, if you are dissatisfied with 401(k) results through your employer, you may wish to shop around for a better deal, and you might as well pick one with some health benefits attached.
 After all, the Affordable Care Act mandates high-deductible insurance, so that part of the requirement is likely to be fulfilled already.
 Since you picked it because of disappointment with your employer's 401(k) investment results, you may encounter some resistance from the Human Relations Department.
 All in all, there is little value in switching until the employer mandate issue is settled -- except the value of the uproar you create, trying to get treated more fairly.
 However, there are a few other issues if you have an agreeable employer.

 Well, you can't have an HRSA if you are under 21, over 65, or covered by a health insurance policy that doesn't have a high deductible.
 The Affordable Care Act mandates high deductibles for everybody, but there are still occasional loopholes, probably soon to be closed.
 If your policy has co-insurance features, that's actually probably an argument to switch out of it.
 You can't have an HSA if you are also covered by some other government plan.
 All three plans are sometimes subverted by self-serving intermediary fees, but you just have to shop around for the ability to choose your own investments.
 That may cause you to pick an inferior health insurance plan, so keep looking.
 Eventually, some people will reach their limits and need more than one retirement plan, but that's different.
 Although Health Saving Accounts are spreading nicely, there must be a hundred million people who have no reasonable answer to the question of why they have a 401(k) but not an HRSA, so please read on.